shareish/shareish/README.md

 Shareish can be run in development environment using Docker-compose on your own computer:

+Install Docker and Docker compose on your computer (https://docs.docker.com/engine/install/).

-First, clone the repository on your system: git clone https://github.com/shareish/shareish.git
+Then, clone the Shareish repository on your system: git clone https://github.com/shareish/shareish.git

 Then edit settings (you should change e.g. the default email address used to send e-mails for account creation, notifications, ...):